Knee Fractures Symptoms Causes & Prevention

 The kneecap could break into parts or slightly crack.
 It could happen at the center or top or lower areas of the patella.
 It could also exist in several portions of the kneecap.
 Some other variations could be displaced fracture, stable fracture, comminuted fracture, and open fracture.
 In stable fracture non-displaced fracture, the broken parts would be aligned, and they also remain in position at the time of the healing process.
 The broken parts aren’t aligned but are separated in a displaced fracture.
 Usually, this needs surgical correction.

 The risk involved in knee fractures includes a direct impact on the knees.
-This happens when you fall during playing sports or walking or while in motor vehicle accidents.
+This happens when you fall while playing sports or walking, or in motor vehicle accidents.

 Usually, patellar fractures are caused by a direct blow to the kneecap, because of a vehicular accident or a fall.
 Sometimes, the kneecap can also get fractured by the violent contraction of thigh muscles.